8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 Further to this, a report conducted by Analytics Insight predicted job openings for more than 3 million data professionals last year.

-The last few years, especially since the pandemic, have given way to an astronomical rise in how data is collected and interpreted for business intelligence and decision-making.
+In recent years, particularly since the pandemic, there has been an enormous increase in how data is gathered and analysed for business intelligence and decision-making.

 3. The salary and progression are excellent